 4. Rate of Requirements Change: Requirements framed at an early stage are bound to change and it is a part of the development process.
 Most of the teams are attuned to the process but ever-changing requirements impact the estimation, accuracy, release time, cycle time, and quality of the product.
 Small changes do not create much disturbance in the ongoing release cycles, frequent changes can be frustrating and time-consuming for developers leading to a bad quality product.
 Measure your rate of requirements change and aim for the highest stability possible in the requirements.

 Few other metrics are considered crucial depending on business/project objectives, teams can measure and monitor them.
-Some of them are – Estimation Accuracy, Staffing Change Pattern, Cost, Scope, Risk.
+Some of them are – Estimation Accuracy, Staffing Change Pattern, Scrum Velocity, Cost, Scope, Risk.

 Product Quality is directly associated with Customer Satisfaction and Adoption.
 Software Engineering Metrics are a cross-cutting dimension in terms of making a good product based on continuous feedback, improvement, and iteration.
 Due to DevOps and other technologies, Product Development is catching up faster than usual, making it imperative for teams to measure Product Quality continuously.